matteoguida/Belle-II-Analysis/README.md

 </p>

 We want to train and test a _Deep Neural Network_ (DNN) with Keras and a _Boosted Decision Tree_ with XGBoost on Montecarlo samples with labeled data and use the best models to find our signal in unlabelled data (Data Challenge).

-In the end the [branching fraction](https://en.wikipedia.org/wiki/Branching_fraction) for the process is calculated.
+At the end the [branching fraction](https://en.wikipedia.org/wiki/Branching_fraction) for the process is calculated.

 ## Authors: